Erik-Codeblind/git-more/README.md

 export XDG_CONFIG_HOME="$HOME/Development/git-more"
 ```

+# git/conf

+This includes a custom git config file with numerous aliases.
+Have a look therein for more information.
+Your global `.gitconfig` can be used to override and augment any rules defined here.

 ## git-pull-request-checkout (aliases: copr, prco)

 Fetches the HEAD of a pull request by the PR ID and checks it out as a new branch.
 If the optional second argument is passed, it will be used to name the new branch, otherwise the branch will be named with the PR ID